 This is a guest post by Annabella Carter Short

-If you are, check some of our tips for you!
+If you are, check out some of our tips for you.

 Reliable art fairs and shows can attract between 20,000 to 40,000 visitors, definitely a place to be if you want to show off your work face-to-face.
 Such events gather art dealers, collectors, agents, curators, critics, influencers, and so on.
-It is the perfect chance for you to introduce your top stuff to all the people who count!
+It is the perfect chance to introduce your top stuff to everyone who counts.

-But, although art fairs can aid your art business, it can also become a frustration if you are not well prepared.
-Even small details might sum up to a negative balance after the show, so to help you take full advantage, check this short guide of how to minimize the friction with customers and maximize your sales.
+But, although art fairs can aid your art business, they can also become a frustration if you are not well prepared.
+Even small details might sum up to a negative balance after the show, so to help you take full advantage, check out this short guide on how to optimize your craft fair sales.

 - Good Looking Setup

 Setting up a booth can be challenging, especially if you add the pressure of making everything done by the fair’s opening time.
-So, set it up a few days earlier at your studio or outdoors, before going to any shows or fairs.
-This “trial” set up will give you some time to check what tools might be missing, if your booth is intact from previous shows, and if you might want to run last minute changes to it.
-You can also take a picture of how it should look on the day; this might be helpful if you will have helpers to organize it during the event.
+So, set it up a few days earlier at your studio or outdoors before going to any shows or fairs.
+This “trial” setup will allow you time to check what tools might be missing, if your booth is intact from previous shows, and if you want to make last-minute changes to it.
+You can also take a picture of how it should look on the day; it might be helpful if you have helpers to organize it during the event.

-It is not easy to sell during this type of events, especially if you are working with high-ticket prices.
-A giveaway is just perfect to gather contacts of potential prospects, whom you might be able to call later or send e-mails.
-You can offer one of your pieces as the prize and deliver to the winner’s address later.
-Don’t forget to check the show’s policies regarding giveaways, sometimes organizers don’t allow this type of promotion during the event.
+It is not easy to sell during this type of event, especially if you are working with high-ticket prices.
+A giveaway is just perfect for gathering contacts of potential prospects whom you might be able to call later or send e-mails.
+You can offer one of your pieces as the prize and deliver it to the winner’s address later.
+Don’t forget to check the show’s policies regarding giveaways.
+Sometimes organizers don’t allow this type of promotion during the event.
 Create a powerful mailing list with this technique!

 - Eye level is always good

 Your art should be visible.
 Don’t make shoppers bend or overcome barriers to see your creations.
 Place your best-sellers on eye level.
-Depending on your art’s size and medium, multi-level displays might be a huge help to assure your work will be easily seen.
+Depending on your art’s size and medium, multi-level displays might help assure your work will be easily seen.
 Also, make sure your booth has sufficient lighting.
 Lights will help to make your work attractive and enticing to shoppers.

 - Label your artwork

 All artwork should have its authorship.
-Create beautiful tags to your creations and use them in your favor while exposing.
-If it is a painting, add information such as the artist name, title, year, print size, medium, and price.
-If you are selling handmade pieces, you can add personalized labels and tags.
-Share your brand’s logo, materials used to craft and how to care properly.
+Create beautiful tags for your creations and use them in your favor while exposing them.
+If it is a painting, add information such as the artist’s name, title, year, print size, medium, and price.
+If you sell handmade pieces, you can add personalized labels and tags.
+Share your brand’s logo, materials used to craft, and how to care appropriately.

 - Live work

-If you can, show the audience a taste of your skills and creativity.
+Show the audience a taste of your skills and creativity if you can.
 Everyone loves to see an artist in action, creating the most unique and formidable pieces.
 If your work can’t be performed live, try to record it and show on a TV screen.
 People will mostly get curious and stop by to check your process.
 It’s the perfect time to engage and exchange business cards or contact!

 - Don’t Clutter your space

-If you have many products to show, try to either get a bigger space to accommodate them all or prioritize them carefully.
-It is better to have a few highlighted pieces in a clean display than to have a cluttered one.
-When there is too much information, people tend to be confused and might not even pay attention to any of your work.
-Give each piece a breathing room.
+If you have many products to show, try to get a bigger space to accommodate them or prioritize them carefully.
+It is better to have a few highlighted pieces in a clean display than a cluttered one.
+People are confused when there is too much information and might not even pay attention to your work.
+Give each piece breathing room.
 Make each piece look significant and exclusive (as they indeed are!).
 Cramped tables will only make your art look like commodity items on sale.

 - Make your booth entrance open and inviting

-Annabella Carter Short is a freelance writer, seamstress of more than 7 years and a handmade lover.
+Annabella Carter Short is a freelance writer, seamstress of more than 7 years, and a handmade lover.
 She’s passionate about selling on Etsy and starting a handmade business.
-In her free time, she likes to make DIY projects with her two kids.
-Annabelle also works with few organizations to provide the best resources for raising and educating a special needs child.
+She likes to do DIY projects with her two kids in her free time.
+Annabelle also works with a few organizations to provide the best resources for raising and educating a special needs child.

 Visit Annabella on Facebook.